What’s the Difference Between TMJ and TMD?

 An estimated 10 million Americans suffer from some form of TMJ disorder.
 To alleviate the discomfort that can accompany TMD, it’s important to visit a neuromuscular dentist who can assess the health and function of your jaw and recommend treatment options.

-Dr. Lindsey Marshall is an experienced Philadelphia neuromuscular dentist.
+Dr. Lindsey Marshall is an experienced neuromuscular dentist in the Philadelphia area.
 Having received training from the Las Vegas Institute for Advanced Dental Studies (better known simply as LVI), she regularly diagnoses and develops custom treatment plans for TMD sufferers.

 Frequently Asked Questions